h2oai/h2ogpt/FAQ.md

 Note, when running `generate.py` and asking your first question, it will download the model(s), which for the 6.9B model takes about 15 minutes per 3 pytorch bin files if have 10MB/s download.

+If all data has been put into `~/.cache` by HF transformers, then these following steps (those related to downloading HF models) are not required.

 1) Download model and tokenizer of choice

 ```python